-We have committed significant resources to begin international operations, primarily in Australia, where we started to write business in June 2007.
-In view of our need to dedicate capital to our domestic mortgage insurance operations, we have reduced our Australian headcount and are no longer writing new business in Australia.
-In addition to the general economic and insurance business-related factors discussed above, we are subject to a number of other risks from having deployed capital in Australia, including foreign currency exchange rate fluctuations and interest-rate volatility particular to Australia.
+We began international operations in Australia, where we started to write business in June 2007.
+Since 2008, we are no longer writing new business in Australia.
+Our existing risk in force in Australia is subject to the risks described in the general economic and insurance business-related factors discussed above.
+In addition to these risks, we are subject to a number of other risks from having deployed capital in Australia, including foreign currency exchange rate fluctuations and interest-rate volatility particular to Australia.